 - you want to unit test your assets and scripts, especially because you don’t require the listener to exist: events work in a “fire-and-forget” paradigm where the emitter broadcasts its event but doesn’t need listeners to answer back; so if you’re concerned about one module in your unit test, and even if it fires events, you can only instantiate this part of your project and forget the rest

 - you work with several developers and each work on a different part of the project: thanks to modularity, you can all take care of your piece of code and have well-prepared interfaces/communication systems

-Next week, we will implement another crucial feature in any RTS game: the ability to select units by dragging a box around them or clicking directly on one.
+With that new mechanic in our toolbox, next week we’ll get back on track and implement another crucial feature in any RTS game: the ability to select units by dragging a box around them or clicking directly on one.